kratadata/hydra_rgbproject/README.md

 - Costs of final product and work hours
 - Rehersal dates in November
 - Configuring Ableton
-- Configuring Ableton
-- Switch to Vosk for offline TTS (lower quality)
+- Switch to Vosk for offline TTS (lower quality but offline)

 # Running